It Can Help Females, but There Are Limitations Regarding Women Who Are Pregnant or Breastfeeding

 - GnRH agonists

-Because hormonal treatments are oral treatments, they affect the entire body and can come with a large array of side effects.
-This is why it is important to consult your physician about hormonal treatments and educate yourself as much as possible on the risks.
+Because hormonal treatments are oral treatments, they affect the entire body and can come with a wide array of side effects.
+It’s important to consult your physician about hormonal treatments and educate yourself as much as possible on the risks.

 - Androgens (male hormones present in both males and females): More androgens normally means more skin oil (sebum) production, and in turn, more acne.
 High levels of androgens are associated with acne in both males and females.